Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 ### Goals

 This tutorial aims at identifying the "best we can do" using only AI Engine resources to implement the Hough Transform.
 To this end, a target throughput requirement of 220 Mpixel/sec (or Mpps) is set and the question is posed, "How many AI Engine tiles are required?"
-As understood from the Matlab model above, the image size and $\theta$ resolution are key parameters driving compute, bandwidth, and storage.
+As understood from the MATLAB model above, the image size and $\theta$ resolution are key parameters driving compute, bandwidth, and storage.
 With this in mind, brainstorm solutions for how you can parallelize the Hough Transform algorithm across multiple AI Engine tiles.

 ### Parallelizing Over "Image Tiles"